Evelyn Ellis: Early life

 Evelyn Ellis was born in Boston, Massachusetts, on February 2, 1894.
-Not much is known about her early life and introduction to acting, but she became a prominent actor within the black community starting in 1919 until 1955.
+Not much is known about her early life and introduction to acting, but she became a prominent actor within the black community, starting in 1919 until 1955.
 Ellis made her theatrical debut at the Lafayette Theatre in Harlem in a production of Othello in 1919.
 She then moved to Broadway, making her debut in the production of Roseanne by Nan Bagby Stephens.
-Her next big Broadway show was Porgy in 1927, in which she is known for creating the character of Bess, and appeared with Rose McClendon and Frank H. Wilson.
-That same year, she played a lead role in Ernest Howard Culberston’s production of Goat Alley which dealt with black life in the slums of Washington, D.C.
-She played the character of Lucy Bell Dorsey and was praised by the New York Times Theatre Review for “her telling portrayal".
+Ellis's next big Broadway show was Porgy in 1927, in which she is known for creating the character of Bess, and appeared with Rose McClendon and Frank H. Wilson.
+That same year, she played a lead role in Ernest Howard Culberston's production of Goat Alley, which dealt with black life in the slums of Washington, D.C.
+She played the character of Lucy Bell Dorsey and was praised by the New York Times Theatre Review for "her telling portrayal".
 She was inactive a few years due to the stock market crash of 1929 that led to the Great Depression, but she came right back and even started directing.

 Ellis played in various other theatrical plays, such as Arnaud d'Usseau and James Gow's Deep Are the Roots on Broadway in 1945, in which she played Bella Charles, the mother of the returned African-American war veteran, and The Royal Family in 1952.
-Her next big role, however, was in Orson Welles's original Broadway production of Native Son, in which she played Hannah Thomas, the mother of Bigger Thomas, who was played by actor Canada Lee.
+Her next big role, however, was in Orson Welles's original Broadway production of Native Son (based on the novel of the same name by Richard Wright), in which she played Hannah Thomas, the mother of Bigger Thomas, who was played by actor Canada Lee.
 She also played the same role a year later in a successful revival of the play.
 The Afro American Baltimore states her role was "so realistic that she had already earned the praised of Broadway critics".
 Ellis continued to play various lead roles through her year working with the Dunbar Players of Philadelphia.
 During this year, she also started a drama school in Long Island for youth.

 Directing career

 Ellis directed Horse Play in 1937 and then put on the play Little Woman in 1938 with the junior department at the Negro Little Theatre.
 Her most notable work as a director as well as an actress is in the all-black production of Tobacco Road in 1950.
-She played the role of a starving mother which the New York Times singled out as “truthful elements that left a lasting impression”.
+She played the role of a starving mother, which The New York Times singled out as “truthful elements that left a lasting impression”.
 Through her directing of a youth play and her creation of the drama school, Ellis was active in getting younger kids interested in the art of drama.